DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/13-Named-Continuous-Distributions.md

 Both from Figure \@ref(fig:exp-fig) and the mean and median, we know that the exponential distribution is skewed to the right.

-### Memoryless property
+### Memory-less property

-The Poisson process is known for its *memoryless* property.
+The Poisson process is known for its *memory-less* property.
 Essentially, this means that the time until the next arrival is independent of the time since last arrival.
 Thus, the probability of an arrival within the next 5 minutes is the same regardless of whether an arrival just occurred or an arrival has not occurred for a long time.

 To show this let's consider random variable $Y$ ( time until the next arrival in minutes) where $Y\sim\textsf{Expon}(\lambda)$.
 We will show that, given it has been at least $t$ minutes since the last arrival, the probability we wait at least $y$ additional minutes is equal to the marginal probability that we wait $y$ additional minutes.